 Do you accept health insurance?

 Yes!
 Fika Midwifery can bill any insurance company and is in network with Blue Cross Blue Shield of WNY (and all other Blue Cross Blue Shield commercial plans), YourCare, and United Healthcare (both commercial and Medicaid).
 While we are not in network with Independent Health, we can usually obtain a prior authorization for in-network benefits for out-of-hospital birth with Fika Midwifery.
 If you have insurance such as Cigna, Aetna, NYSHIP, or many other plans, you can likely utilize your out-of-network benefits for your care at Fika Midwifery.
-We also accept HSA and FSA cards and Christian health-sharing plans.
+We also accept HSA and FSA cards and have had success with clients seeking reimbursement from a Christian health-sharing plan.

 If you have Medicaid or a Medicaid Managed Care Plan, please inquire with Fika Midwifery and your insurance to determine benefits.

 Fika Midwifery also has affordable self pay rates--a flat rate for all of the prenatal care, delivery, and postpartum care and a set fee schedule for well-woman care--for those clients with no insurance, out of network insurance, or a high deductible plan.

 All lab work, hospital fees, and ultrasounds will be billed to your insurance independently of Fika Midwifery.